ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 .. contents::

 This GHC proposal introduces the ``ScopedImports`` language extension.
-``ScopedImports`` allows import declarations to appear within ``let`` expressions and ``where`` clauses.
+``ScopedImports`` allows import declarations to appear within let expressions, let declarations, and where clauses for bringing module names into local scope, while keeping module/instance resolution unchanged.
+Module and instance resolution remain global.

-Imported names can be scoped to specific expressions, allowing us to declare imports without polluting a module's namespace.
+Imported names can be locally scoped to specific expressions, allowing us to declare imports without polluting a module's namespace.

 Motivation
 ----------

-Names overlap across different packages and modules.
+Names overlap across different modules.
+If a module imports the same name from two or more modules, this results in a **naming conflict**.

-Currently, we have the following methods for avoiding naming conflicts within a module.
+Currently, we have the following methods for avoiding naming conflicts.

 **Naming Conventions:**